-Effective January 1, 2017, the Company began to participate in the Comprehensive Primary Care ("CPC") program in which it administers CPC gain sharing payments received from ODM to pay participating providers.
+The Company participates in the Comprehensive Primary Care ("CPC") program in which it administers CPC gain sharing payments received from ODM to pay participating providers.
 To receive a gain sharing payment, a provider would need to achieve a cost of care level lower than historical levels.
 The program aims to improve population health outcomes by coordinating with care management entities to develop and implement utilization management programs.
-The Company assumes no risk and did not recognize any premium revenue, medical benefit expenses, or general administrative expenses as of December 31, 2018 and 2017, respectively.
+The Company assumes no risk and did not recognize any premium revenue, medical benefit expenses, or general administrative expenses as of December 31, 2019 and 2018, respectively.
 As such, the arrangement is recorded pursuant to SSAP No. 47 (see Note 18).

 Effective July 1, 2018, ODM started the Care Innovation and Community Improvement Program ("CICIP") in which it administers CICIP payments received from ODM to pay quality improvement and bonus payments to both public and nonprofit hospital agencies.
 The Company assumes no risk and recorded the arrangement pursuant to SSAP No. 47.
-The Company did not recognize any premium revenue, medical benefit expenses, or general administrative expenses as of December 31, 2018 (see Note 18).
+The Company did not recognize any premium revenue, medical benefit expenses, or general administrative expenses as of December 31, 2019 and 2018 (see Note 18).